-This decisive (and smart) win against several thousand experienced Redcoats and 1,100 loyalists—achieved with only a few warning shots and unmarred by loss of life or property—marks General Washington’s first victory of the war and gives the Americans a huge morale boost.
+This decisive (and smart) win against several thousand experienced Redcoats and 1,100 loyalists—achieved with only a few warning shots and unmarred by loss of life or property—marks General Washington’s first victory of the war and gives the soon-to-be Americans a huge morale boost.

 Since 1901, Evacuation Day has been an official holiday for Suffolk County, Massachusetts, where Boston is located.
 Bostonians still celebrate the ending of the Siege of Boston on Evacuation Day (along with St. Patrick’s Day) every year on March 17th.

 Never again do the British attack Boston.
 Although the Revolutionary War rages on for seven more years and Boston’s population drops from 20,000 to only 6,000 as residents scrambled to survive during this tough period, city is spared from the ravages of battle.

 Independence Day!
 The United States of America is born!

 On July 4th, 1776, President of the Continental Congress and Governor of Massachusetts John Hancock signs the Declaration of Independence in Philadelphia.
 A wealthy Bostonian who dislikes British rule, Hancock has used his wealth amassed as a merchant to help finance with Revolutionary War.

 On July 18th, citizens gather in the street in front of Boston’s Old State House to hear the Declaration of Independence read aloud from the balcony—the first public reading in Massachusetts.